 Harlan Fiske Stone 1898

-Stone studied at Columbia Law School after graduating from Amherst College.
-He was such a brilliant student that he was offered a teaching position at the Law School after graduating in 1898.
+Stone graduated from Columbia Law School in 1898 after completing his undergraduate work at Amherst College.
+Stone was such a brilliant student that he was offered a teaching position at the Law School almost immediately after graduation.
 He accepted the position and simultaneously maintained a private practice.
 Named dean of the Law School in 1910, he served for 14 years before resigning to join a law firm.
 As a teacher and as dean, he was known for taking a great interest in his students, who called themselves “Stone-Agers” in his honor.
 In 1946, the year of Stone’s death, the Columbia Law School faculty established the Harlan Fiske Stone Scholars.
-The scholarships are awarded each year in recognition of academic achievement by students in each of the three J.D. classes and in the LL.M.
+The scholarships are awarded each year to recognize the academic achievement of students in each of the three J.D. classes, and in the LL.M.
 Program.
-That same year, the Harlan Fiske Stone professorship in constitutional law was established.
+That same year, the Harlan Fiske Stone Professorship in Constitutional Law was established.